Raúl Amarilla (footballer, born 1960): Playing career

 Amarilla made his debut in his hometown team, Sportivo Luqueño at the age of 17.
 Because of his scoring ability and great heading skills (he was fairly tall, 6 feet 3 inches) he soon moved to Spain and signed for Real Zaragoza.
 Before making his debut with Real Zaragoza, he was loaned to Racing de Santander for the 1980/81 season.
 Amarilla returned to Real Zaragoza where he gained success by leading the team in scoring in the 1982–83 season, finishing as the second best scorer in La Liga.
 Because of his success in the Spanish League, Amarilla was asked to play for the Spain national under-21 football team.
 He accepted the offer and this is why later in his career he was not able to play for the Paraguay national team.
 After several seasons with Real Zaragoza, Amarilla joined FC Barcelona between 1985 and 1988.

 Amarilla returned to Paraguay in 1988 to play for Club Olimpia de Asunción.
 In 1989, while playing for Olimpia he was the top scorer in the Copa Libertadores of the same year with 10 goals.
 For the second half of 1989 he went on loan to the América de Mexico football team.
 Despite playing for a brief period, he established himself as a fan favorite by scoring 21 goals and eventually was chosen as one of the top 100 players in Club America's history.

 He returned in 1990 to Paraguay to play again for Olimpia.
 In that year, he helped the team win the Copa Libertadores, the Supercopa and Recopa Sudamericana by forming the unforgettable feared attacking Olimpia trio along with Gabriel González and Adriano Samaniego.
 To top his great performance in the year 1990, he was voted South American Footballer of the Year.

 After leaving Olimpia, he played 2 years in the J.League with Yokohama Flügels.
-On 1 January 1994, he scored twice in a 6-2 win over Kashima Antlers in the final of the Emperor's Cup.
+On 1 January 1994, he scored twice in a 6–2 win over Kashima Antlers in the final of the Emperor's Cup.

-At the age of 34, he returned to Paraguay and retired from professional football by playing again in Olimpia, where he is one of the most loved former players by the fans.
+At the age of 34, he returned to Paraguay and retired from professional football after a spell with Olimpia.